maarjl/CNV_OQS/README.md

 Some notes about the output matrices:

 * Only type II CpG sites will be used in the analysis;
-* rownames of the output matrices should match the `Name` column in CpG site locations table.
+* rownames of the output matrices should match the `ID` column in CpG site locations table.

 ##### Covariates table